pmiguelpinto90/ShiftDisplay/README.md

 Arduino library for driving 7-segment displays using shift registers

-- Show numbers and text
+- Show numbers, text, and custom characters
-- Concatenate multiple displays as one, for a maximum of 8 digits
+- Use the whole display as one, or separate by individual sections
+- Compatible with multiplexed drive and constant drive
 - Compatible with common cathode and common anode
+- Compatible with custom made and commercial display modules
+- Maximum of 8 digits (for now)
+- Concatenate multiple displays as one
 - Only 3 pins used on Arduino

 ![breadboard](https://raw.githubusercontent.com/MiguelPynto/ShiftDisplay/master/extras/foobar.jpg)